tiborgats/scaleless_music/README.md

 See also: [just intonation](https://en.wikipedia.org/wiki/Just_intonation)

 ##Development
-It is in very early stage yet!
+:construction: It is in very early stage yet!

+It compiles with Rust nightly (PortAudio needed).
+Temporarily generates some sounds if you press some keys on the keyboard (Q..P, A..L).

 Tasks:
 - [ ] I need time and money (for living)